infinity1013/TextSummarization/README.md

 7) Number of proper Noun
 8) Title Features
 9) Centrality
-10)Thematic Features
+10) Thematic Features
-11)Named Entity Recoginition
+11) Named Entity Recoginition

 ### BERT SUMMARIZER
 We have also implemented a text summarizer using BERT that can summarize large data using just a few lines of code.